stevetab03/SVMA/README.md

 - Models the joint dynamics of spot price, open-interest-anchored strike, and stochastic volatility as a multi-dimensional coupled system
-- Decomposes the price drift into four distinct structural forces: baseline mean reversion, VECM correction, localized strike pinning, and momentum — each activated only when statistically warranted
+- Decomposes the price drift into four distinct structural forces: baseline mean reversion, VECM correction, localized pinning, and momentum — each activated only when statistically warranted
 - Proves via infinitesimal generator analysis that the system admits a unique stationary measure, preventing numerical instability during high-volatility regimes